James Thacker Overcomes More Than Cerebral Palsy Limitations-2023: Wrote by James Thacker assisted with his mother Diane Thacker

 Today is # NationalChopstickDay2023.

-But before we speak about James and his discoveries, I will direct your awareness to today’s National Chopstick Day informational summary.
-It speaks about how Japanese food is typically eaten with chopsticks (called o-Hashi in Japanese), but according to the National Chopsticks Day Summary, the author stated that chopsticks can be exceedingly difficult, if not impossible, to use by people with disabilities affecting their hands.
-An author for the BBC website in August 2014 agreed that foodies and foodies with disabilities still face many barriers when trying to eat at restaurants, claiming that many people without disabilities struggle to eat with chopsticks!
+Before discussing James and his discoveries, I want to draw your attention to today’s National Chopstick Day informational summary.
+It highlights that Japanese food is usually eaten with chopsticks (known as o-Hashi in Japanese), and according to the National Chopsticks Day Summary, the author noted that chopsticks can be extremely challenging, if not impossible, for individuals with disabilities affecting their hands to use.
+As such an author for the BBC website in August 2014 concurred that food enthusiasts and those with disabilities still encounter numerous obstacles when dining at restaurants, mentioning that many people without disabilities also find it difficult to eat with chopsticks!

 This said, Chopsticks are mentioned as early as 1,400 years ago in the Kojiki book - a chronicle of Japanese history thought to have been written in 712 AD.
 However, historians believe they made their way to Japan from China via Korea much earlier than this and have been a fundamental part of Japanese.
 In August of 2014, an article was done on Katsuyuki Miyabi, a Japanese craftsman, who does not think anybody should be excluded from this age-old tradition and is custom-making chopsticks for clients who are disabled.